RazrFalcon/ttf-parser/README.md

 ### Safety

 - The library must not panic.
 Any panic considered as a critical bug and should be reported.
-- The library forbids `unsafe` code.
+- The library has a single `unsafe` block for array slicing.

 ### Alternatives